transistor1/AppDomainIssue/README.md

 Before I embark on this potentially difficult and lengthy process, I'd like to know:

 1. Is there a managed way of getting a .NET COM-visible class to run in its own AppDomain?
 1. If not, is this the "right" way of doing it?
+Am I missing an obvious solution?